 Pregnancy Tips for First-Time Moms

-Being a first-time mom can be TOTALLY OVERWHELMING!
+Being pregnant as a first-time mom can be TOTALLY OVERWHELMING!

-It’s all bay registry this, ultrasound that, etc, etc.
+It’s all baby registry this, an ultrasound that, etc, etc.

 At the beginning of your pregnancy, the only thing you need to really worry about is taking care of yourself.
 Right now, you may be experiencing a lot of the first trimester symptoms, and taking care of your body mentally, physically and emotionally is really the best thing you can be doing for your growing baby.